 In January 1990, two men armed with pistols robbed employees of a gas station in Escondido, California.
 Ten minutes later, two men fitting the same description—one tall and the other short—robbed a pizza shop in Vista, California.
 The total take in both robberies was $130.

-Sometime earlier, a shooting in Oceanside had been linked to a man driving Ford Mustang.
+Sometime earlier, a shooting in Oceanside had been linked to a man driving a Ford Mustang.
 Oceanside police stopped Hunt because he was driving a Mustang.
-Although he was not involved and the man believed responsible for the shooting was found, police took Hunt’s photograph, which went into a police file.
+Although he was not involved in the shooting and the man believed responsible for it was arrested, police took Hunt’s photograph, which went into a police file.

 At trial in San Diego County Superior Court, witnesses said he was one of the two robbers.
 The defense contended the identifications were tainted because when the witnesses viewed the photo lineup, Hunt’s picture had a different background than the other photos in the lineup.
-The witnesses then identified Hunt in a live lineup.
-The defense argued that lineup was suggestive as well because Hunt was the only one in it whose picture had been in the photo lineups.
+The defense argued that the identification of Hunt in a live lineup had been suggestive as well because Hunt was the only one in it whose picture had been in the photo lineup.